mth229/mth229.github.io/graphing.md

 ```

-The two approaches, maps and comprehensions, are equally
+The two approaches, broadcasting/maps and comprehensions, are equally
 useful.
 Perhaps `map` is a bit less trouble, but comprehensions mirror
 a more familiar mathematical syntax and generalize to functions of
 more than one variable nicely.
 One difference to keep in mind when
-deciding which to use, is that mapping requires a function, whereas
+deciding which to use, is that broadcasting/mapping requires a
-comprehensions use expressions.
+function, whereas comprehensions use expressions.